Hemorrhoids: FAQs for a Common Medical Condition

 Talking about hemorrhoids may seem embarrassing, but it's a common problem encountered by millions of people.
 Plus, it's been one of the top medical Internet searches in years past.
 So let's clear up the frequent question of what exactly are hemorrhoids?

-Hemorrhoids are swollen and inflamed veins in the rectum or anus.
-Older adults are usually affected, and an increased pressure in the veins of the anus may lead to or worsen the condition.
+- Hemorrhoids are swollen and inflamed veins in the rectum or anus.
+Common symptoms are rectal bleeding, itching and pain.
+An increased pressure in the veins of the anus (such as with pregnancy or obesity) may cause or worsen the condition.

 - Hemorrhoids can occur inside the rectum (internal hemorrhoids) or near the anal opening (external hemorrhoids).

-- If you see blood after a bowel movement or develop severe pain, contact your doctor to rule out a more serious condition.
+- If you see blood after a bowel movement or have severe pain, contact your doctor to rule out a more serious condition.